jbethancourt/aws-serverless-microservices/README.md

 ### Cleaning up DynamoDB

-To delete the table, from the DynamoDB console, select the table "lambda-apigateway", and click "Delete table"
+To delete the table, from the DynamoDB console, select the table "lambda-apigateway", and click "Delete"

 ![Delete Dynamo](./images/delete-dynamo.jpg)